 The Roskilde Cathedral was the first Gothic cathedral built out of brick during the 12th and 13th centuries.
 Since the 15th century it has been the burial site for Danish monarchs, and is home to the Roskilde Cathedral Boys' Choir.
 A UNESCO World Heritage Site, the cathedral's twin spires dominate the Roskilde skyline, and the ornately gilded interior gives visitors a sense of the royal history of Denmark.
 Visitors are asked to be respectful of the fact that the cathedral is an active church which means that it will sometimes be closed to tourists during ceremonies and services and that visitors must at all times be considerate of worshippers in the cathedral.
 There is a Cathedral Museum in the Great Hall of the Chapel of the Magi which contains illustrations and artefacts detailing the history of the cathedral from the early Middle Ages to the present day.
-There are guided tours of this museum available.
+Guided tours are available.

-Admission: DKK 60 for Adults; free for children (under 18).
+Admission: DKK 60 for Adults; free for children (under 17).